Our predictions for the year’s 12 biggest interior style crazes

 - Add millwork or other details to accentuate the chosen hue

-Whether you chose a breakfast nook, living room, or foyer for your feature wall, you’ll add interest, delineation, and sophistication to even the simplest and most open of spaces.
+Whether you choose a breakfast nook, living room, or foyer for your feature wall, you’ll add interest, delineation, and sophistication to even the simplest and most open of spaces.

 Wainscotting on the Walls